Detecting Multilevel Manipulation from Limit Order Book via Cascaded Contrastive Representation Learning: Background and Problem Setup

-The Limit Order Book (LOB) is a core component of the modern financial market microstructure, which serves as a dynamic electronic record of all outstanding limit orders \cite{abergel2016limit}.
-This structure is crucial for understanding market depth and liquidity, by virtue of its highly granular and deep structure and its ability to dynamically update in real time to reflect all market changes \cite{foucault2005limit}.
+The Limit Order Book (LOB) is a core component of the modern financial market microstructure, which serves as a dynamic electronic record of all untraded limit orders \citep{abergel2016limit}.
+This structure is crucial for understanding market depth and liquidity, by virtue of its highly granular and deep structure and its ability to dynamically update in real time to reflect all market changes \citep{foucault2005limit}.

-The mathematical representation of the LOB snapshot $L_t$ at any given time step $t$ can be formalized as:
+The mathematical description of the LOB snapshot $L_t$ at any given time step $t$ can be written as:

 Here, $l$ denotes the number of levels in the order book.
-For each level $i$ at time $t$, $p_a^i(t)$ and $p_b^i(t)$ represent the ask and bid prices, while $v_a^i(t)$ and $v_b^i(t)$ represent their corresponding volumes.
-This multilevel representation, characterized by the parameter $l$, is particularly relevant to our work, as it forms the basis for detecting multilevel fraudulent activities.
+For each level $i$ at time $t$, $p_a^i(t)$ and $p_b^i(t)$ represent the ask (i.e., selling) and bid (i.e., buying) prices, while $v_a^i(t)$ and $v_b^i(t)$ represent their corresponding volumes.
+This multilevel representation, characterized by the parameter $l$, is particularly relevant to our work, as it forms the basis for detecting multilevel manipulation.

 However, the inherent complexity of LOB poses significant challenges for representation learning.
-First, it is high-dimensional, represented by a $4 \times l$ matrix at each time step, which requires models capable of processing a large number of variables \cite{lu2018high}.
-Second, it exhibits notable spatial heterogeneity, as the spread between different price levels is not constant \cite{gu2016stylized}.
-Furthermore, LOB data is characterized by both high-frequency dynamics and strong autocorrelation, as its rapid evolution reflects the complex interplay between numerous traders' actions and the market matching mechanism \cite{gould2013limit}.
-Consequently, an effective representation is essential for the fraud detection task, as it must accurately reflect the subtle manipulations within the market microstructure.
+First, it is high-dimensional, represented by a $4 \times l$ matrix at each time step, which requires models capable of processing a large number of variables \citep{lu2018high}.
+Second, it exhibits notable spatial heterogeneity, as the spread between different price levels is not constant \citep{gu2016stylized}.
+Furthermore, LOB data is characterized by both high-frequency dynamics and strong autocorrelation, as its rapid evolution reflects the complex interplay between numerous traders' actions and the market matching mechanism \citep{gould2013limit}.
+Consequently, an effective representation is crucial, as it must account for the high-dimensional, spatial-temporal patterns in LOB data in order to detect subtle manipulative behaviors embedded across multiple levels.